i-sachinkumar/ERP/README.md

 # Mobile App Screenshots

-Here are screenshots of different screens from our mobile app:
+Here are screenshots of different screens from the app:

 <div align="center">
   <img src="images/1.png" width="30%" />